SalomePlatform/adao/doc/en/tui.rst

 **setObserver** (*Variable, Template, String, Script, Info*)
     This command allows to set an *observer* on the current or final calculation variable.
-Reference should be made to the description of the ':ref:`ref_observers_requirements` for their list and content, and to the :ref:`section_reference` to know what are the observable quantities.
+Reference should be made to the description of the ':ref:`section_ref_observers_requirements` for their list and content, and to the :ref:`section_reference` to know what are the observable quantities.
     One defines as "*String*" the *observer* body, using a string including if necessary line breaks.
 It is recommended to use the patterns available by the argument "*Template*".
-In the case of a definition as "*Script*", the file must contain only the body of the function, as  described in the :ref:`ref_observers_requirements`.
-The "*Info*" variable contains an
+In the case of a definition as "*Script*", the file must contain only the body of the function, as  described in the :ref:`section_ref_observers_requirements`.
+The "*Info*" variable contains
-    information string or can be void.
+    an information string or can be void.

 Perform the calculation
 +++++++++++++++++++++++